 Mary Magdalene witnessed most of the events surrounding the crucifixion.
 She was present at the mock trial of Jesus; she heard Pontius Pilate pronounce the death sentence; and she saw Jesus beaten and humiliated by the crowd.
 She was one of the women who stood near Jesus during the crucifixion to try to comfort Him.
 The earliest witness to the resurrection of Jesus, she was sent by Jesus to tell the others (John 20:11-18).
 Although this is the last mention of her in the Bible, she was probably among the women who gathered with the apostles to await the promised coming of the Holy Spirit (Acts 1:14).

-The recent fiction novel “The DaVinci Code” makes the claim that Jesus and Mary Magdalene were married.
+The fiction novel “The DaVinci Code” made the claim that Jesus and Mary Magdalene were married.
 Some of the non-biblical early Christian writings (considered heresy by the early Christians) hint at a special relationship between Mary Magdalene and Jesus.
 However, there is no evidence whatsoever to support the belief that Jesus and Mary Magdalene were married.
 The Bible does not even hint at such an idea.